solhuebner/ID-42-Sirene/ideas.md

 | **Bubble** | 8x8 | 1 | 3 | -1 HP | 3 | 1 HIT |
 | **3 Shells** | 8x8 | 1 | 2x3 | -1 HP | 2 | 1 HIT |
 | **Magic** | 8x8 | 4 | 1 | -3 HP | 1 | CONTINUE HIT |

+HUD

+upper left corner LIFE, upper right corner POINTS

+The remaining LIFE is displayed with 3 hearts.
+When the game starts, the mermaid has 3 full hearts.
+Everytime the mermaid is hit, she loses a heart (displayed with an empty heart).
+When you lose all 3 hearts, it's GAME OVER.
+When this happens GAME OVER screen is displayed with your current HIGHSCORE and when you press a button, you go back to the title screen.

+There's 7 digits displayed for the points.
+When the game starts, you have 0 000 000 points.
+Destroying enemies and collecting items can give you points.

+At the start of every level there's a quick message displaying what stage you're at.